EttusResearch/uhd/host/docs/sync.rst

     stream_cmd.time_spec = time_to_recv;
     usrp->issue_stream_cmd(stream_cmd);

 For transmit, a burst is started when the user calls send().
-The metadata should have a time spec and start of burst set:
+The metadata should have a time spec set:
 ::

     uhd::tx_metadata_t md;